Fencing Your Yard

 • Many dogs learn to open the U-shaped latches commonly used on chain link fence gates.
 Look for sturdy latches and install a lock on the INSIDE of the gate.

-• Chain link fences do not block your dog’s view, causing greater stimulus for barking and other nuisance behaviors.
+• Chain link fences do not block your dog’s view, causing greater stimulus for barking, running the fence, and other nuisance behaviors.

 Agricultural-Type “Wire-and-Post” Fencing

-• This type may not securely contain a large dog.
+• Required height is at least 4’ tall.
+This type may not securely contain a large dog.
 If it is single strands of wire that are attached to posts every 8 feet or so, this likely will not be a sufficient barrier to a dog who wishes to roam.
 However, if it is a woven or “tensile” type wire, which is basically woven wire in small squares like a checkerboard, with posts placed closer together so the fencing remains tight, this may be sufficient for an older dog.
-However, the height still may be a factor, as many goldens can scale a 4-foot fence with ease.

 Electronic or “Invisible” Fences